 Scroll down and take time to study the content and/or follow links or [Use the website search box]

-Revising Advanced Level Organic Chemistry
+Revising Advanced Level Organic Chemistry or Physical Chemistry

 - two starter examples

 These often are not given a particular shape name, but never-the-less, an appreciation of the 3D spatial arrangement is expected e.g.

 Methane has the perfect tetrahedral angle of 109.5o (details)

 Ethane consists of two joined 'pyramidal halves', in which all C-C-H and H-C-H tetrahedral bond angles are ~109o.

 The quoted H-C-C bond angle is 111o and H-C-H bond angle 107.4o